-- Digital Forensics: Learn how to investigate data for relevant information concerning the case.
+Digital Forensics: Learn how to investigate data for relevant information concerning the case.
 This unplugged workshop has students examining (fake) computer file logs, interpreting the data and obtaining evidence to determine if the person is guilty or not.
-We have obtained the computer records of three suspects where one of them cheated on an exam - Who did it and how do we know?

-- Encryption – Learn how to secure data, code messages and find out about the Enigma machine?
+Cryptography – Hack the box – Crack the codes using various techniques to reveal the secrets within.
 Students get to explore methods used to encrypt and decrypt information from the Roman Empire to today’s busy finance world.
-This hands-on activity has students exploring methods used to securely transmit data, and/or crack codes.
+This hands-on activity has students exploring methods used to securely transmit data.

-- Steganography – Learn how files, messages, and images can be used to hide information.
+Steganography – Learn how files, messages and images can be used to hide information.
 Where’s Wally?
 Where’s Waldo?
-Pixelate images, write over the top, capitalise letters, and create protocols.
-This workshop explores methods used to hide information and students can test their skills.
+Pixelate images, write over the top, capitalise letters, and create user protocols.
+This workshop explores methods used to hide information where students can test their skills with Saburra.